 GeneCards Summary for MGLL Gene

 MGLL (Monoglyceride Lipase) is a Protein Coding gene.
-Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR and Interleukin receptor SHC signaling.
+Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
 GO annotations related to this gene include protein homodimerization activity and lipid binding.

 UniProtKB/Swiss-Prot Summary for MGLL Gene